Kmenguete/OpenClassrooms_project12/README.md

 or support contact).
 The admin users has also to manage the entire CRM by creating, reading, updating and deleting(CRUD) every user and data in the CRM.
 ***
+#### 2. The sales contact users
+***
+The role of the sales contact is to find new clients and add them to the CRM.
+If the client wish to organize an event, the sales contact can create a contract associated to this client and create an event associated to the contract and the client.
+***